fablabmade/madeinafablab-workshop-manual/08_marketing.md

 If you want just to collect the email addresses you can use Mailchimp

 The majority of users come from mobile.
 Make sure your website can be rendered optimally from a smartphone.

+**Exercise: look for a website you like, and try to outline the main sections or pages**

 ## A/B Testing